magma/magma/docs/readmes/orc8r/deploy_build.md

 ```

 Next we'll run the package script.
 This script will package and publish the
-necessary helm charts to the `GITHUB_REPO`.
+necessary Helm charts to the `GITHUB_REPO`.
 The script expects a deployment
 type to be provided, which will determine which orc8r modules are deployed.